nycdotnet/docker-cheat-sheet/README.md

 I had a `.sql` file in the same directory as the Dockerfile which was then copied into the image in a special place that causes it to be executed by the Postgres container on startup.
 This SQL file contained the commands to create a test user and database.

 I ran `docker build .` to build the image.
-I then copied the hash of the image from the success message (was `Successfully built 09ec509c3bba`) and ran this to launch the container in daemon mode (allows it to run in the background and returns your console to you) and also with binding localhost port 5432 to port 5432 in the container (to allow connecting to the containerized postgres from my local computer only).
+I then copied the hash of the image from the success message (was `Successfully built 09ec509c3bba`) and was then able to launch the container in daemon mode (allows it to run in the background and returns your console to you).
+I also bound localhost port 5432 to port 5432 in the container (to allow connecting to the containerized postgres from my local computer only).
 Final command to run:

 ```
 docker run -p 127.0.0.1:5432:5432 -d 09ec509c3bba
 ```

-You can see the container running via `docker ps` which will show the port mapping.
+You can see the container running via `docker ps`, which will also show the port mapping.
+You can also see the port mappings alone via `docker port <container id>`